Prairie iris, Iris hexagona

 Exposure: Full sun to partial shade

-Garden tips: Prairie iris is an excellent plant for water features, lake edges and retention ponds.
-Spring flowers don’t last long, but their beauty makes the plant well worth adding to moist garden or landscape.
-It can be propagated by division and seed.
+Garden tips: Prairie iris is an excellent plant for water features, lake edges, and retention ponds.
+Its spring-blooming flowers don’t last long, but their ornamental beauty makes the plant well worth adding to wet gardens or landscapes.
+It colonizes via underground rhizomes and can spread aggressively if conditions are right.

 Prairie iris is often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery in your area.